Calvin-Qiu/cs285/hw1/report.md

 ```
 ![dagger](2.png)

-*Fig 2: training steps = 5000, eval_batch_size 5000*
+*Fig 2: training steps = 5000, eval_batch_size = 5000*

 We observe significant improvement in reward when using Dagger over naive Behavioral Cloning.
+Note the reward for Behavioral Cloning does not change over each iteration because BC is set to always perform 1 iteration only.